lunduniversity/scalades/README.md

 The main goal of `scalades` is to provide an easy-to-use library that supports the modelling of systems in the paradigm of stochastic Discrete Event Simulation.

-The world is modelled using discrete events that each has a decimal timestamp ordered in an event queue.
-The simulation time can directly jump to the time of the occurring next event, allowing efficient simulation of "real" time.
+The world is modelled using events that are happening when processes send signals among each other.
+Each event has a decimal timestamp ordered in an event queue, with the event with the soonest time stamp first.
+The simulation time can directly jump to the time of the occurring next event, allowing efficient simulation of real-world systems in pseudo-time instead of real time.

-In `scalades` systems are modelled in terms of **processes** and **signals**, and the events model that a signal is sent from one process to another at a specific point in time.
-Each process defines the actions that are taken when it receives a signal and which signals it sends after processing its incoming signals.
-Processes can have states and the processing of incoming signals can change the state of a process.
+Although process can model behaviour that happens concurrently in the real world, the simulation model itself is executed in one single thread with pseudo-concurrent precess scheduled based on sequential event dispatching.

-Although process can model behaviour that happens concurrently in the real world, the simulation model itself is executed in one single thread together with the event dispatching mechanism.
-Multiple simulation runs can be executed independently of each other in different threads to allow efficient exploration of different simulation parameters.
+Multiple simulations can be executed independently of each other in different threads to allow efficient exploration of different simulation parameters in parallell using many CPU threads.

-We have conducted a series of [**benchmarks**](https://github.com/lunduniversity/scalades/tree/main/benchmark), indicating that [Scala Native]() is a very promising runtime for `scalades` if short simulation execution time is a priority.
-When Scala Native is available for Scala 3 our intention is to publish this lib also for bare metal execution.
+We have conducted a series of [*benchmarks*](https://github.com/lunduniversity/scalades/tree/main/benchmark), indicating that [Scala Native]() is a very promising runtime for `scalades` that may be even faster than the JVM.
+When Scala Native is available for Scala 3 our intention is to publish this library also for bare metal execution.

 ## Questions